monsieurbiz/SyliusOrderHistoryPlugin/docs/HOW-TO.md

 }
 ```

-You can now use your own notifier in state machine.
+You can now use your own notifier in the state machine.

 ```yaml
 winzou_state_machine: